The world forgot this Syrian prison. The Islamic State did not.

 Within 30 minutes, he was sure of it: The nightmare they had predicted was unfolding.

 The Islamic State’s assault on Ghwaryan prison in the northeastern Syrian town of Hasakah on Jan.
 20 was the group’s most dramatic attack in years and triggered the longest and deadliest battle with ISIS since its so-called caliphate in Syria and Iraq was defeated nearly three years ago.
-The goal, officials believe, was to break free Islamic State leaders, who were imprisoned there among more than 3,000 suspected militants.
+The goal, officials believe, was to break free ISIS leaders, who were imprisoned there among more than 3,000 suspected militants.

 By the time the SDF recaptured the prison after a 10-day battle, American and British forces had joined the fight, carrying out days of airstrikes and dispatching Special Forces on the ground.
 More than 500 people died, about three quarters of them ISIS members, or men or boys imprisoned among them, according to the SDF.
 Scores, if not hundreds, of suspected militants remain unaccounted for.